ccnyplanetarium/ccnyplanetarium.github.io/_posts/2022-07-06-JWST-First-Science.md

 We'll stream the broadcast live to the dome starting at 10:30.

 It will be kid friendly, so feel free to bring your little ones.
-(Bring you own snacks!)
+(Bring your own snacks!)

 <div class="row mt-3 mb-3">
 <div class="card bg-info">
 <div class="card-body">
-  <p>Unfortunately however, we will have to restrict our guest list to CUNY members with Cleared4 access since we can't offer building entry to external guests at the moment.
+  <p>Unfortunately however, we will have to restrict our guest list to CUNY members (Current Students/Faculty/Staff) with Cleared4 access since we can't offer building entry to external guests at the moment.
 </p>
   </div>
 </div>